Austin Kleon – Roube Como Um Artista

 he pulled out some of his favorite classic manuscripts,

-ele pegou alguns dos seus manuscritos clássicos favoritos,
+ele pegou alguns de seus manuscritos clássicos favoritos,

 and he got out his red pen,